HomeDirectoriesWhat's the Point of a Business Directory?

 What’s the Point of a Business Directory?

-Definition and Core Components
+Definition and core components

 Did you know?
 The average business directory contains over 50 different data points per listing, compared to just 5-7 in traditional print directories from the 1990s.

-Types of Business Directories
+Types of business directories

 Local directories zero in on geographic regions.
 Your town’s chamber of commerce website probably has one, as do local newspapers and community portals.
-Research from Birdeye shows that local directories significantly improve visibility for small businesses, particularly those serving specific geographic areas.
+Research from Birdeye shows that local directories improve visibility for small businesses, particularly those serving specific areas.

 Directory TypeBest ForTypical FeaturesAverage Monthly Searches